Table of Contents

 Basic GPS Receivers for Onocoy

-• Unicorecomm UM980 Capable of up to 80% of the Onocoy rewards.
+• Unicorecomm UM980 Capable of 80%-90% of the Onocoy rewards if installed correctly.
 100% is possible after planned future firmware update.
+Fimware updates are dependent on the manufacture of the device providing them.
+Unicorecomm will not provide them to the public.

-• Unicorecomm UM982 Capable of up to 80% of the Onocoy rewards.
+• Unicorecomm UM982 Capable of 80%-90% of the Onocoy rewards if installed correctly.
 100% is possible after planned future firmware update.
+Fimware updates are dependent on the manufacture of the device providing them.
+Unicorecomm will not provide them to the public.

 • UM982 M.2